djherron/NeSy4VRD/extensibility/protocol/README.md

 ### Comment lines and blank lines

 The **NeSy4VRD protocol** also recognises **comment** lines and **blank** lines in instruction text files.
 A **comment** line begins with a `#` (hash) character.
 Both **comment** lines and **blank** lines are ignored by the protocol driver script of the **NeSy4VRD workflow** that processes **NeSy4VRD protocol** annotation customisation instruction text files.
 You can have as many of these types of lines in your instruction text files as you wish.

+### Bounding box specifications

+The reason that all bounding box specifications in the NeSy4VRD visual relationship annotations have the format `[ymin, ymax, xmin, xmax]` is historical.
+This is the format used in the original VRD visual relationship annotations of the VRD dataset and NeSy4VRD has retained this convention.
+The protocol driver script of the **NeSy4VRD workflow** checks that this format is respected.
+It checks that all four elements are positive integers and that `ymax - ymin > 0` and `xmax - xmin > 0`.
+If these conditions are not met, a bounding box specification is regarded as degenerate and the protocol driver aborts and reports the problem.

 ### Training image vs test image annotation customisations